Questions? Call us today. (416) 979-2127

 In order to be eligible for citizenship in Canada you must be a permanent resident of Canada and at least 18 years of age.
 Children may also become citizens based on their parent’s or legal guardian’s status in Canada.
 One parent or legal guardian must already be a Canadian citizen or must be applying to become a citizen at the same time.

-To apply for citizenship, you must have lived in Canada for at least three years out of the four years immediately preceding your application for citizenship.
-For these purposes, each day you lived in Canada since becoming a permanent resident counts for one full day toward the requirement, while every day you lived in Canada prior to becoming a permanent resident counts for only a half-day.
+To apply for citizenship, you must have lived in Canada as a permanent resident for at least three out of the five years immediately preceding your application for citizenship.
+For these purposes, each day you lived in Canada since becoming a permanent resident counts for one full day toward the requirement, while every day you lived in Canada with temporary status prior to becoming a permanent resident counts for only a half-day.

 The citizenship application requires applicants between the ages of 18 and 54 to demonstrate adequate knowledge of either French or English.
 “Adequate knowledge” of either language means that you must have the ability to speak and understand basic questions and statements and will require proof of completion of a secondary or post-secondary program in either English or French.
 Alternatively, you will have to pass an approved English or French language test, complete a LINC or provincial language program.